Anosodiaphoria: Neurology

 Anosodiaphoria occurs after stroke of the brain.
 27% of patients with an acute hemispheric stroke had the stroke in the right hemisphere, while 2% have it in their left.

-Anosodiaphoria is thought to be related to unilateral neglect, a condition often found after damage to the non-dominant (usually the right) hemisphere of the cerebral cortex in which patients seem unable to attend to, or sometimes comprehend, anything on a certain side of their body (usually the left).

 The frontal lobe is thought to be the primary area for the lack of emotional insight seen in anosodiaphoria, such as in frontotemporal dementia.
 A recent 2011 study done by Mendez and Shapira found that people with frontotemporal dementia also had a loss of insight more properly described at "frontal anosodiaphoria", a lack of concern for proper self-appraisal.
 Patients were found to have a lack of emotional updating, or concern for having an illness; an absence of an emotional self-referent tagging of information on their disorder, which they think is possibly from disease in the ventromedial prefrontal cortex, anterior cingulate-anterior insula area, especially on the right.

 Treatment

 Indifference to illness may have an adverse impact on a patient's engagement in neurological rehabilitation, cognitive rehabilitation and physical rehabilitation.
 Patients are not likely to implement rehabilitation for a condition about which they are indifferent.
 Although anosognosia often resolves in days to weeks after stroke, anosodiaphoria often persists.
-Therefore, the therapist has to be creative in their rehabilitation approach in order to maintain the interest of the patient.